 - For each day in both the MarketPlace and Tillman Lobby, there may only be 1 bake sale table, 1 item sale table and 1 ticket sale table per area.

 - Item Pre-Sales or Pre-Orders must be listed as item sales.
 When requesting for the second tabling session to distribute the pre-sales, groups must wait until the date of the pre-sale has passed, and have the request labeled as a bake sale if the group is selling more food items at the table.

 - Acceptable items for bake sales include granola bars, brownies, cookies, cakes, breads, fruit pies, etc. Some food items that are not permitted are doughnuts, cream-filled pastries, éclairs, cream pies, etc. or any beverages including coffee and bubble tea.
 Food cannot be given away for free from any table while there is a bake sale in the same location.

 - Item sales can include things like hats, mugs, water bottles, keychains, etc. Ticket sales are for student events only.
-On R25, when filling in the request, you must clearly state in the event description box what you are selling.
+When filling in the request, you must clearly state in the event description box what you are selling.